This article is part of the book - Sport Climbing Basics.

 The belayer will need to stop lowering you at each bolt so you have time to do this.

-On overhanging or traversing routes it can be more difficult.
+Removing quickdraws is more difficult on overhanging or traversing routes.
 To make it easier, clip one end of a quickdraw to your belay loop and the other end to the rope.
 This ‘lowering quickdraw’ keeps you in the same line as the route while you descend.